Measure distances and areas in Google Earth

 - Search for a place, or select a location on the globe.

-- To remove a point, on the right, click Undo .
+- To remove a point, at the top, tap Undo .

 Edit your measurement

-- To measure again, on the right, click Start New .
+- To measure again, on the right, tap Start New .

-- To delete your measurement and go back to the map, on the right, click Close .
+- To delete your measurement and go back to the map, on the top left, tap Back .